zhanglx13/llvm-project-mlir-dev-utils/fp16_experiment/fp16_experiment_summary.md

 1. When subnormal numbers are not involved, much smaller errors are expected.
 2. The RMS metric is insensitive of subnormal numbers.
+3. Larger inputs can lead to overflow in some tests.

 ## Effects of validation methods ##